 (It should be noted that one of the Task Force’s requirements is that an Airbnb property must be owner-occupied.)

 Overall, Auxer thinks the conversation shines a light on how unique this particular situation is on either side of the issue: “For sure, there’s no right or wrong answer to this,” he confirmed.
 “We’ll likely make a decision on this in January.
 And maybe in the future, we’ll see what happens as this issue evolves, which it likely will—but we have to finish the process.
 We can’t continue to drag people along or keep talking about it—we have to come to some type of decision.
 But again, who knows what the future holds.
 The bottom line is that everyone involved wants to do what’s best for Shepherdstown, and that’s why we’re doing our best here to consider all sides.”

-— The Shepherdstown Town Council will meet on Tuesday, January 8, at 6:30pm at Town Hall (104 North King St.).
-Those interested in this issue are encouraged to attend.
+— The Shepherdstown Town Council met on Tuesday, January 8, at 6:30pm at Town Hall (104 North King St.) to discuss this issue.By Mike Chalmers